What exactly are computer viruses?

 (Courtesy of Monson Savings Bank)

-programs such as America Online's Instant Messenger only when needed.
+as America Online's Instant Messenger only when needed.

 All antivirus software companies offer an e-mail virus alert service.
+Sometimes they just stop the virus as it tries to enter and let you know it did it.

 What is "Phishing?"